aliasghar08/Daily-Planner-in-Flutter/README.md

-i# 🗓️ Daily Planner App
+# 🗓️ Daily Planner App

 A smart and beautiful habit & task management app built with Flutter.
 Designed to help users plan their daily goals, track habits, and receive timely reminders — all powered by Firebase and local notifications.